 What is Still Life?

 Still life is the art of drawing or painting inanimate objects such as fruit, flowers and household items which are usually arranged on a table or shelf.
-Artists create still life paintings for various reasons: to reflect the status of their owner, be it humble or haughty; for their symbolic meaning which reveals a hidden story or idea; to capture the natural beauty of transient object like a flower or fruit; or as a controlled structure to express the abstract elements of the visual elements.
+Artists create still life paintings for various reasons: to reflect the status of their owner, be it humble or haughty; for their symbolic meaning which reveals a hidden story or idea; to capture the transient beauty of natural objects like a flower or fruit; or as a controlled structure to express the abstract qualities of the visual elements.

 Before the 17th century still life was usually limited to the background detail of religious figurative art usually with some symbolic significance.
-Many fruits, for example, had meanings that now seem rather strange.
-The cherry symbolized heaven (it was known as the Fruit of Paradise) and the pomegranate symbolized Christ’s Resurrection.
+In Carlo Crivelli's painting above, the apples and fly represent temptation and corruption while the cucumber is seen as the antidote to these as it was a symbol of redemption.
+Many fruits had meanings that now seem rather strange.
+For example, the cherry symbolized heaven (it was known as the Fruit of Paradise) and the pomegranate symbolized Christ’s Resurrection.
 This is because in Greek mythology the pomegranate was associated with Persephone who returned to the earth every year from the Underworld, symbolizing the way in which spring brings new life after winter.

 However, during the Reformation, as the Catholic Church’s patronage of the arts declined, and the patronage of dealers and collectors grew, a greater demand for still lifes emerged, particularly in Protestant countries like Holland.
 These early works were usually displays of rich possessions or lavish ‘banquet pieces’ which reflected the wealth of the patron.
 Alternatively there were the ‘Vanitas’ works: objects depicted for their obvious symbolic meaning, warning us of our mortality - the skull, the hour glass, the burning candle, the smoking pipe, the open book, etc.

 However, as a subject in its own right, still life painting was considered to be a lower form of art.
-Some painters had achieved great skill in the realistic representation of objects, but it was not elevated to the status of a major art form until the work of Chardin emerged in the 18th century, followed by Cézanne in the 19th century and the Cubists in the 20th century.
+Some painters had achieved great skill in the realistic representation of objects, but it was not elevated to the status of a major art form until the work of Chardin emerged in the 18th century, followed by Cézanne in the 19th century and the abstract style of Cubism in the 20th century.